A list of translation competitions for Japanese to English translators in 2023. I’ve also posted a list of articles at the bottom which should help!

 Translation Content: Unpublished translation of Japanese literature.
 Up to 20,000 words.

-Additional information: Must send physical copies as well as digital.
+Additional information: Must send physical or digital copies.
 Have contacted the copyrights holder.
 Plus, a 1000 essay explaining the significance of the text.